Skip to main content

 • Created a container image containing:

-• Loaded the image into the Platform Cluster (or pushed it to the registry)
+• Loaded the image into the platform cluster (or pushed it to the registry)

-Define your workerClusterResources in your Promise definition
+Define the dependencies in your Promise definition

 Run the following commands to download the resource files

-curl https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/jenkins/internal/resources/jenkins.io_jenkins.yaml --output internal/resources/jenkins.io_jenkins.yaml --silent
+curl https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/jenkins/internal/configure-pipeline/dependencies/jenkins.io_jenkins.yaml --output internal/dependencies/jenkins.io_jenkins.yaml --silent

-curl https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/jenkins/internal/resources/all-in-one-v1alpha2.yaml --output internal/resources/all-in-one-v1alpha2.yaml --silent
+curl https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/jenkins/internal/configure-pipeline/dependencies/all-in-one-v1alpha2.yaml --output internal/dependencies/all-in-one-v1alpha2.yaml --silent

 To use this tool, you will need to download the correct binary for your computer from GitHub releases:

-curl -sLo internal/scripts/worker-resource-builder https://github.com/syntasso/kratix/releases/download/v0.0.2/worker-resource-builder-v0.0.2-darwin-amd64
+curl -sLo ./bin/worker-resource-builder.tar.gz https://github.com/syntasso/kratix/releases/download/v0.0.4/worker-resource-builder_0.0.4_darwin_amd64.tar.gz

-chmod +x internal/scripts/worker-resource-builder
+chmod +x ./bin/worker-resource-builder

 Install your Promise